Robert J. Schneider

 Lana asked, "What happened to Maureen during all this?"

 Eda answered, "She was too upset to stay all alone in the Greenpoint apartment.
 She stayed with Tony's parents in Bensonhurst during the trial.
 Kay was working in Europe on some movie.
 It was her first role.
 Tony, Richie and Vito weren't allowed bail.
-Kay only made it back on the last day of the trial.
+Kay only made it back for the last day or two of the trial.
 Maureen, like all of us, was devastated with the verdict.
 Kay convinced her to move to Los Angeles.
 Kay had earned enough from her movie part to make a down payment on a small house.
 She figured she was in a better position to take care of her pregnant sister than was Tony's family.
 Tony's parents disagreed but once Tony understood that Kay would be able to take care of Maureen and the baby, he agreed that his wife would be better off out in California.
-So, Maureen and Kay flew to the West Coast and that was the last i saw of Kay O'Day, in person that is."
+So, Maureen and Kay flew to the West Coast and that was the last I saw of Kay O'Day, in person that is."

 Lana quickly wrote several sentences in her notebook then looked up at Eda and said, "Pregnant Maureen then travels with Kay to her house in California.
 When was that exactly?"